Tengwar Handbook

 Modes

-A mode of Tengwar is a set of conventions used to transcribe a specific language.
+A Tengwar mode is a set of conventions used to transcribe a specific language.
 There are modes for Quenya, Sindarin, English and many other languages.
 Some languages even have multiple modes.

 See http://at.mansbjorkman.net/teng_modes.htm